 Conceived by Professor Reuven Feuerstein and developed by Professor Roman Gouzman, Tactile IE is a learning intervention that uses touch and movement in order to enable kinesthetic and visually impaired learners to explore the world around them in an orderly and clear manner to develop their critical thinking skills.

-Tactile IE for learners with ADHD
+Tactile IE for Learners with ADHD

-Tactile IE for Visually Impaired
+Tactile IE for Visually Impaired Learners

-Visually impaired learners often lack the knowledge of the world as it is experienced by seeing people.
+Visually-impaired learners often lack the knowledge of the world as it is experienced by seeing people.
 When visually impaired from birth, their ability to perceptually integrate objects and concepts is impaired too.

 There are very few learning tools to teach